The Challenges of Designing a Free-Position, Multi-Device System

 Now, consider the size of smaller devices on the market, like AirPods or Galaxy Buds.
 These receiving coils can be significantly narrower, measuring even less than 20mm across.
 When those small receiving coils are directly aligned with larger transmitting coils, they’re within an acceptable zone.
 However, when those small receiving coils shift off-center and become misaligned, they are very difficult to detect and charge.

-When a free-position system is designed properly, the user should be able to drop any device anywhere on the charger's surface.
+When a free-position system is designed properly, the user should be able to drop any device anywhere on the charger’s surface.
 If they can’t, it’s not a true free-position experience.
-In order to successfully deliver power to small devices, a blended approach of hardware and software is required to detect the receiving coil and position the magnetic field below it.
+In order to successfully deliver power to small devices, a blended approach of hardware and software is required to detect the receiving coil and position the magnetic fields below it.

-After each of the problems above are addressed, it will finally be time to get the system manufactured.
+After each of the problems above is addressed, it will finally be time to get the system manufactured.
 In a high-volume manufacturing environment, every penny counts – however, many of the problems associated with free-position wireless charging require a hardware fix.
 Oftentimes, those fixes need to be multiplied by the number of coils in the matrix.
 As a hypothetical example, in a 16-18 coil system, a $0.05 coil fix can become an $0.80 to $0.90 fix.
 Those numbers add up quickly, and that doesn’t account for the larger product housing, packaging, and relatively high-output power supply.

 Following standard retail pricing models, to calculate your MSRP, you need to multiply the cost of manufacturing a product by 4 or 5 times.
 That multiple is the only way all of the players involved will make enough profit to sustainably operate their businesses.
 Going back to that example, a $0.05 fix that becomes a $0.90 system fix will actually add $4 to $5 at retail.

 Wireless charging is about convenience: the user should be able to drop their device on a charger without a second thought, in any position, and receive power.
 But before companies can give users the ultimate free-position experience, there are a number of design and engineering challenges that need to be addressed.
-Many of these challenges require solutions that can only be discovered along this development path less traveled.
+Many of these challenges require solutions that can only be discovered along the path less traveled.

 Single-coil wireless charging has become commonplace over the past few decades, and the technology is widely understood.
 Although it seems like a simple fix to place a few extra coils next to one another and widen the active area, multi-coil, multi-device systems present a wide variety of new problems and significantly exacerbate the existing ones.